9 Places Associated with Historical Figures Who Loved Kanagawa

 *Until 17:30 in April and May (Peony Garden: 9:00-18:00) *Until 15:30 in December and January (Peony Garden: 9:00-16:00)

-Closed on the 1st and 3rd Monday of each month (or the following day if Monday is a holiday)
+Closed on the first and third Mondays of each month (or the following day if Monday is a public holiday)

 *Open every day in April and May *Every Monday in December and January (or the following day if Monday is a holiday)